Steven Soderbergh: Influences

 When asked about the top eleven films he regarded among the best, Soderbergh listed the following, in order: The 5,000 Fingers of Dr. T. (1953), All The President's Men (1976), Annie Hall (1977), Citizen Kane (1941), The Conversation (1974), The Godfather (1972), The Godfather Part II (1974), Jaws (1975), The Last Picture Show (1971), Sunset Boulevard (1950) and The Third Man (1949).
 His directorial debut, Sex, Lies, and Videotape (1989), was influenced by Mike Nichols' 1971 American comedy-drama Carnal Knowledge.
 He has said that Peter Yates' 1972 crime-comedy The Hot Rock inspired the tone of the Ocean's films.
 Soderbergh listed Costa-Gavras's film, Z as an inspiration on his film Traffic and even stated that he: "wanted to make it like [Costa-Gavras]'s Z".
 Soderbergh also cites the Swiss-French director Jean-Luc Godard as "... a constant source of inspiration.
 Before I do anything, I go back and look at as many of his films as I can, as a reminder of what's possible".

 Entrepreneurship

 In 2018, Soderbergh launched a Bolivian grape spirit brand called "Singani 63".
 In 2014, he had teamed up with a distillery based in Tarija, Casa Real and became the sole exporter of the spirit from the mountains of Bolivia.
-Singani is a traditional spirit of Bolivia, and Soderbergh doesn't like to label singani a brandy, because he says, "Millennials hate brandy."
+Singani is a traditional spirit of Bolivia, and Soderbergh does not like to label singani a brandy, because he says, "Millennials hate brandy."
 To demonstrate this, he created a very short iPhone/YouTube video, "Brandy VS Singani 63", that asks people to give their thoughts regarding brandy and Singani 63.